top of page

 Christian Unschooling:

-One would expect that although a Christian unschooling would be similar to anyone else unschooling, it would also be different.
+One would expect that although a Christian unschooling would look similar to anyone else unschooling, there would also be differences.
 Unschooling practised within the parameters of a robust Christian faith would not be the same as unschooling happening without this specific moral context.
-In the same way, Christian unschooling might look very different to the control that is often assumed to be a Christian view of education and training.
+In the same way, a Christian unschooling might look very different to the control that is often assumed to be a Christian view of education and training.

 Subsequently I have seen that this type of intellectual and spiritual challenge is common in unschooling.
 When one casts off accepted norms and customs, and begins to ask questions about those norms, it becomes an inevitable opportunity for growth or retreat; to go the way of faith and trust, or the way of fear and mistrust.
 Either way, a choice is made, and one's direction is determined by that choice.